-Living with a brain injury, invisible disabilities, other disabilities — or adversity in general — can leave you and I feeling alone and isolated, the good news is that we no longer have to remain alone or isolated.
+Living with a brain injury, invisible disabilities, other disabilities, or adversity, in general, can leave you and I feeling alone and isolated.
+But, the good news is that we no longer have to remain alone or isolated.

 The Power of Identification